How to back up your WordPress website

 All-in-One WP Migration

-This plugin does not have any limits when exporting the data.
+It does not have any limits when exporting the data.
 In fact, you can do it simply from the plugin’s own menu.

 And now comes another fundamental point, the import.

 Do you have to restore the information on another WordPress site?
 Well, you can also import the data from the plugin options themselves, as long as they do not exceed 128 MB.
-Although if you install a free extension of the plugin you can increase it up to 512 MB.
+Although, if you install a free extension of the plugin you can increase it up to 512 MB.

 UpdraftPlus WordPress Backup Plugin